lukstafi/ppx_minidebug/README.md

 We offer two helpers for dealing with multiple debug runtimes.
 There is an optional runtime instance-level setting `global_prefix`, which adds the given information to all log headers coming from the instance.

 Another feature is the extension points `%debug_rtb_sexp`, `%debug_this_rtb_sexp`, `%track_rtb_sexp`, etc. They add a first-class module argument to a function, and unpack the argument as `module Debug_runtime`.
 The feature helps using a runtime instance dedicated to a thread.
 At present, passing of the runtime instance to functions needs to be done manually.
-Note that at most one function per `_rt_` or `_rtb_` extension point is modified, regardless of whether there is a `_this_`.
+Note that only the function attached to the `_rt_` or `_rtb_` extension point is modified, regardless of whether there is a `_this_`.

 Example from the test suite: